kevin931/CytofDR/README.md

     -o <SAVE_DIRECTORY>
 ```

-To run evaluation with downsampling:
+To run evaluation with saved downsampling index (If a directory is supplied, it will attempt to read all the files):

 ```shell
 python main.py \